 Content Management System (CMS): A CMS helps create and modify digital content for websites.

-Comprehensive solutions like these can work together to act as a single source of truth for customer data, giving it an easily accessible home where various departments can analyze it for insights.
+Comprehensive solutions like these can work together to act as a single source of truth for customer data, giving it an easily accessible home where various departments can analyse it for insights.

-Marketing Automation: Marketing automation provides automatic management of various marketing processes across multiple channels, including lead qualification, email marketing, campaign creation, customer journey optimization, and more.
+Marketing Automation: Marketing automation provides automatic management of various marketing processes across multiple channels, including lead qualification, email marketing, campaign creation, customer journey optimisation, and more.

 Marketing Analytics: Marketing analytics systems help measure campaign data and evaluate the success of marketing initiatives.

 Email Marketing Platform: Email marketing platforms are dedicated systems specifically for email marketing planning and execution.

 Business Communication Platform: Business communication platforms, such as Slack, facilitate communication between internal and external partners, typically serving as a more efficient alternative to email due to its asynchronous nature.

 Search Engine Optimisation (SEO) Platform: SEO platforms showcase keyword data from search engines.